(Note: If you remove this Wall Of Honor then associated Duplicate Certificate will also be removed)

 Record has been added to your wishlist.

-The famous sonnet written by Emma Lazarus in 1883.
+The famous sonnet was written by Emma Lazarus in 1883.
 A bronze plaque, dedicated in memory of Emma Lazarus' contribution to the completion of the Statue's pedestal, has been affixed to the inner walls of the pedestal since the early 1900's.
-This plaque, currently located in the Statue of Liberty exhibit, has come to symbolize the statue's universal message of hope and freedom for immigrants coming to America and people seeking freedom around the world.
+This plaque has come to symbolize the statue's universal message of hope and freedom for immigrants coming to America and people seeking freedom around the world.
+A replica of the plaque is on display in the museum.

 Ellis Island and the Statue of Liberty need your support.
 Donate now to help preserve the islands for future generations.